Factbox: EU response plans on migration crisis

 EMERGENCY ASSISTANCE

 The EU has paid for food, medicine, shelter and other needs for migrants in countries which have asked for it.
-Italy and Greece will get nearly half of 2.4 billion euros ($2.7 billion)to help with the crisis over several years.
+Italy and Greece will get nearly half of 2.4 billion euros to help with the crisis over several years.
+Juncker may propose more funding.

 RELOCATION